AndreasHeger/CGATReport/doc/Running.rst

 Extracting data from a database potentially takes much time if a lot of processing is involved or the data set is large.
-To speed up the writing process :mod:`SphinxReport` is able to cache function calls to :term:`Trackers` if the configuration variable ``cachedir`` is set, for example to::
+To speed up the writing process :mod:`SphinxReport` is able to cache function calls to a :term:`Tracker` if the configuration variable ``cachedir`` is set, for example to::

    cachedir=os.path.abspath("_cache")